cipherdragon/shortlink/README.md

 1. Get the latest release from the releases page.
 2. Extract the archive to your webserver's document root.
 3. Rename the extracted folder to `shortlink`.
 4. Create a mysql database.
-Shortlink expects your mysql server to use default 3306 port.
+Shortlink expects your mysql server to use the default 3306 port.
 5. Edit the config options in `shortlink/Config.php` to your liking.
 Set DB credentials.

 At this point, all shortlink related files should be in a sub directory called `shortlink` in your webserver's document root.
-Next step is to route any request which does not exist to a single PHP file.
+Next step is to route all requests to non-existing resources to a single PHP file.
 Let's call it `index.php` file for now.
 The way to reroute requests to a single PHP file depends on the server software you are using.
 For Apache, this can be done by adding a rewrite rule to `.htaccess` file.
 Please check the server software's documentation for this.